Lubna Rehan

 Lubna Rehan (لبنی ریحان; born 2 July 1979) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 She was born on 2 July 1979 in Lahore.

 She graduated in 2001 from the University of the Punjab and received a degree of Bachelor of Arts.
 She earned the degree of Bachelor of Education in 2007 from Allama Iqbal Open University.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.